The 5 best roads to drive in Europe

 As with all mountain passes, check the road is open before making travel arrangements.
 The Grossglockner High Alpine Pass is open from early May to early November, with tolls payable before entry.
 Last entrance is 45 minutes before the night lock.

 Need temporary insurance for your vehicle?
-The RAC's short-term cover can protect you and your vehicle from one hour to 30 days.
+The RAC's short-term cover can protect you and your vehicle.